mbwhite/documents/WeeklyUXValidation.md

 To run over a weekly set of of User Exerpience centric exploratry testing.

 ## Objectives
-Some prescriptive things to check - but a degree of explortory testing is good to find out the edge cases etc.
+Some prescriptive things to chec (see [Standard Verification][] below) - but a degree of explortory testing is good to find out the edge cases etc.

 * Is the website instructions still up-to-date?
 * Do the prereqs still make sense - and can the setup scripts still work?